 The ongoing COVID-19 pandemic has affected U.S. health care in ways never seen before.
 One unfortunate result is that people have delayed medical care for other conditions.
-As a member of the Mass General Brigham health system, Mass Eye and Ear is participating in the Safe Care Commitment and taking unprecedented steps to ensure in-person visits are welcoming and safe.
 Focus spoke with Jeremy D. Richmon, MD, on why it’s especially important to keep up with head and neck cancer screenings and surveillance.

 Studies have shown that since the COVID-19 pandemic started, an increasing number of people – about 40 percent of U.S. adults according to one study – have delayed or cancelled routine medical care due to concerns about going to the clinic or hospital.